AnyLog-co/documentation/04- Southbound Interfaces/02- Direct Connectors/02- Message Broker.md

   Message Broker*. |
 --->

-As described in the [networking](../../06-%20Networking%20&%20Security) section, AnyLog contains a built-in message broker that can be used for MQTT, Kafka, REST, and other services — simply by defining the message-client mapping logic for the topic.
+As described in the <a href="../../06-%20Networking%20&%20Security" target="_blank">networking</a> section, AnyLog contains a built-in message broker that can be used for MQTT, Kafka, REST, and other services — simply by defining the message-client mapping logic for the topic.
 Setting AnyLog as a message broker is referenced as **Option B** in the Southbound Connectors diagram.

-The [Northbound Interfaces](../../05-%20Northbound%20Connectors) cover using an AnyLog agent as a producer; this document covers AnyLog as a consumer.
+The <a href="../../05-%20Northbound%20Connectors" target="_blank">Northbound Interfaces</a> cover using an AnyLog agent as a producer; this document covers AnyLog as a consumer.

 This document demonstrates:
 1. Configuring an AnyLog node as a broker.